Count Carl Johan Bernadotte of Wisborg

 Carl Johan in army maneuvers in 1938; Photo Credit – Wikipedia

-In 1939, Prince Carl Johan met the recently divorced Swedish journalist (link translated by Google Translator).
-When the couple became engaged, Carl Johan asked his grandfather King Gustaf V for permission to marry and the king strongly refused to give his consent.
+In 1939, Prince Carl Johan met the recently divorced Swedish journalist Kerstin Wijkmark.
+When the couple became engaged, Carl Johan asked his grandfather King Gustaf V for permission to marry and the king strongly refused to consent.
 The couple found it impossible to marry in Sweden.
 Because of World War II, travel was difficult and the wedding was delayed.
 The marriage finally took place on February 19, 1946, at the Riverside Church in New York City.
-Because of the marriage, Carl Johan lost his style and title His Royal Highness Prince of Sweden and subsequently was styled His Excellency Carl Johan Bernadotte.
-In 1951, Grand Duchess Charlotte of Luxembourg created him a Count of Wisborg in the Luxembourg nobility.
+Because of the marriage, Carl Johan lost his style and title His Royal Highness Prince of Sweden, and was subsequently styled His Excellency Carl Johan Bernadotte.
+In 1951, Grand Duchess Charlotte of Luxembourg created him Count of Wisborg in the Luxembourg nobility.

 The couple resided for many years in New York and London.
 They had no children, but adopted a boy and a girl, who bear the surname Bernadotte but have no styles or titles: